 Required/ Inspection Maintenance Needed (if none, Conditions to Check For Action Suggested Date state none needed) Damaged or missing pipes or Ensure extension ends a minimum of 10 ft from Required downspout extension structure.
 Repair and replace as needed.
-Clogged or blocked pipes, elbows or downspout extension Clear pipes and elbows of debris to maintain at least adequate capacity.
+Clogged or blocked pipes, elbows or Clear pipes and elbows of debris to maintain at least Required downspout extension adequate capacity.
 Clear any accumulated debris at downspout extension or splash block.
 Verify that dispersion area is not encroached upon by other structures.
-Required Erosion at outlet Check that splash blocks or energy dissipation is in place and functional.
+Erosion at outlet Check that splash blocks or energy dissipation is in Required place and functional.
 Repair eroded areas as necessary.
 Repair or replace splash blocks.
 If rock energy dissipation has moved, determine cause and replace with same size rock or larger as necessary.
-Required Vegetation blocks downspout extension or visibility.
-Prune vegetation that blocks downspout extension or visibility of traffic.
-Suggested
+Vegetation blocks downspout Prune vegetation that blocks downspout extension or Suggested extension or visibility. visibility of traffic.